 OK, I’ll own up: I missed the Beatles there — three times, on the first occasion with Roy Orbison — and the Stones.
 Absence of cash, I expect.
 I wouldn’t have been able to hear them above the hysteria anyway, although I’ve always kicked myself for not making it to the Stones’ show in October 1963, since it also featured the Everly Brothers, Little Richard and Bo Diddley, all of them above the Stones on the bill when the tour started.
 My friend Phil Long remembers Little Richard’s set: “One of the best I’ve ever seen.
 He jumped off the stage, ran all the way round the theatre, then got back on the stage and started taking his clothes off and throwing them to the audience… there was a riot.”

 The most memorable concert I did manage to attend at the Odeon was on May 12, 1964, the fourth date of a 22-night package tour headlined by Chuck Berry, with support from Carl Perkins, the Animals, the Nashville Teens and King Size Taylor and the Dominos.
-It was great merely to see Chuck, who provided so many of us with the inspiration for our own bands, but he gave a pretty uninterested performance — as indeed he would do on every subsequent occasion I saw him.
+It was great merely to see Chuck, who provided so many of us with the inspiration for our own bands, but he gave a pretty uninterested performance.
 He was accompanied by King Size Taylor’s excellent band, and I seem to remember that about half the set consisted of throwaway instrumentals; has any great songwriter ever taken a less obvious pride in his achievements?
 But it was enough to hear those guitar intros ringing out, and to witness his perfunctory demonstration of the duck walk.

 Carl Perkins was not exactly spectacular, either, in his very short set.
 And so, curiously, the musical highlights were provided by two English bands.
 The Animals, of course, were excellent.
 “Baby Let Me Take You Home”, copied from “Baby Let Me Follow You Down” on Bob Dylan’s first album, was nudging the Top 20, and their act still had the R&B edge honed in Newcastle’s Club A Go-Go.
 But they also played their epic four and a half minute version of another song from Dylan’s debut: “House of the Rising Sun”.
 It hadn’t yet been released, or heard on the radio, and its arrangement — featuring Hilton Valentine’s arpeggiated guitar, Alan Price’s wailing Vox Continental organ and Eric Burdon’s baleful vocal — was nothing short of stunning.
 Five weeks later it would enter the charts, on its way to No 1.